dpurgin/qtorm/README.md

 ## Prerequisites

-The QtOrm library supports Qt 5.12, 5.15, and 6.8.
-It requires a C++17-compliant compiler with C++ standard library support.
+QtOrm supports Qt 5.12, 5.15, and 6.8.
+It requires a C++17-compliant compiler with standard library support.
 QtOrm depends on QtCore and QtSql.

-The library is being used and tested on the following platforms:
+The library has been used and tested on the following platforms:
  * MinGW 7 on x86_64
  * GCC 8 on ARM32
  * GCC 9 on x86_64
  * GCC 11 on AARCH64

-Other compilers, platforms and Qt versions might be supported.
+Other compilers, platforms, and Qt versions may also be supported.

-## Using in a CMake project
+## Using in a CMake Project

 ### Using FetchContent

-The recommended way of using QtOrm is to add the dependency using FetchContent:
+The recommended way to use QtOrm is to add it as a dependency with FetchContent:

 ```
 FetchContent_Declare(qtorm